SchoemanClaudia/D20Bingo/README.md

 - CSS3
 - JavaScript

-### Other Sites and Softwares
+### Other Sites and Software

 - Image editing:
   - Dabber mark for grid marking, D20 and 404 die face images were edited with Adobe Creative Cloud software.
 The editing was done in Illustrator and Photoshop to create and make changes to elements to suit site branding and functionality.

-- Image assets reduced with online platfroms:
+- Image assets reduced with online platforms:
   - TinyPNG: https://tinypng.com/
   - XConvert: https://www.xconvert.com/